greenkeeperio/greenkeeper-lockfile/README.md

 - npm i -g greenkeeper-lockfile@1
 ```

-**We are looking forward to your contributions 💖 Don’t forget to add your CI service to the list at the top if this file.**
+**We are looking forward to your contributions 💖 Don’t forget to add your CI service to the list at the top of this file.**